kyleburton/did-i-ever-show-you-my-ide/README-2.md

 # Hit the Terminal

-The shell is an unbounded tool for interacting with your system - constrainted entirely within the semantics of repeatability and automatability.
+The shell is an unbounded tool for interacting with your system - within the semantics of repeatability and automatability.
+Everything you type at the terminal **<u>_is_</u>** a shell script.

 VIM is an unbounded tool for manipulating text.
 It provides primitives (motions and actions) that you compose to achieve your goals.
 They typicall able to be composed in ways that scale.